ZainAmjad68/lit-code/README.md

 ### [Valid Anagram:](https://leetcode.com/problems/valid-anagram/description/)
 Given two strings s and t, return true if t is an anagram of s, and false otherwise.

+An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 #### Different Possible Mindsets:
 - [Hash Map](https://github.com/ZainAmjad68/lit-code/blob/main/Array/valid-anagram.py)
 - [Sorting both strings and comparing.](https://leetcode.com/problems/valid-anagram/solutions/3132985/python-simple-one-line-solution-explained/)